-There is a song based on this psalm that says as follows:
+There is a song based on this psalm that expresses this truth beautifully:

 Thou hast turned my mourning into dancing for me;